-In January 2018, SRCD updated its website (www.suisunrcd.org) including new information on resources, science, hydrology, and scientific news.
-We produced and shared our triennial newsletter - "Land of the West Wind".
-We hosted our Annual Spring Landowner Workshop, special meetings, and a Fall Landowner Science Workshop.
-SRCD Staff and Water Managers conducted on-site meetings for habitat assessment and management advice.
+In January 2020, SRCD updated and reformatted our website (www.suisunrcd.org) including new information on resources, science, hydrology, and scientific news.
+SRCD produced and shared our quarterly newsletter - "Land of the West Wind".
+SRCD hosted our Annual Spring Landowner Workshop, special meetings, and a Fall Landowner Science Workshop.
+SRCD Staff and Water Managers conducted on-site landowners meetings for habitat assessment and management advice.
 SRCD also performed routine mailing of permits, notifications, and programs to landowners in Suisun Marsh.